tiltowait/Tzimisce/README.md

 ## Usage
 For a full command listing, check [the help file](https://tiltowait.github.io/Tzimisce/).

+## Requried Permissions
+* **Send Messages:** Should be obvious, no?
+* **Embed Links:** Used for roll display (outside of compact mode), initiative, help display, etc.
+* **Read Message History:** Used for the reply feature
+* **Add Reactions:** Used when suggesting macro names and alerting the user that an action declaration was registered

 ## Troubleshooting
 Unable to see the results?
-You probably have website previews disabled.
+Make sure the bot has the permissions above.
+If you still have problems, you might have website previews disabled.
 Go into *User Settings -> Text & Images* and enable *Show website preview info from links pasted into chat*.
+If you *still* have issues, you may have antivirus software that prevents embeds from showing (certain versions of McAfee are known to cause problems).